rage/tmc-langs-rust/plugins/python3/README.md

 ## Updating tmc-python-tester

 The tests use [tmc-python-tester](https://github.com/testmycode/tmc-python-tester) which should be updated occasionally by replacing `./tests/data/tmc` with the latest `./tmc` directory from the main branch of the repository.
-The update date should be written to `./tests/data/tmc_updated` to make it easier to see when it was last updated.
+When updating, update the `UPDATED` file to indicate when the update was done.

 ## Student file policy